Our sustainability approach and progress

 Communities and society

 Our suppliers are a key part of our value chain, and we expect them to act in line with our Code of Conduct and our DNA.
-We are encouraging our companies to work in partnership with their suppliers to deliver positive outcomes for their customers and workforce, including increasing engagement through programmes such as our EcoVadis supply chain initiative.
+We are encouraging our companies to work in partnership with their suppliers to deliver positive outcomes for their customers and workforce, including increasing engagement on supply chain due diligence and Scope 3 decarbonisation.

 The responsible sourcing of materials is a focus area for Halma during our transition to more circular manufacturing and business practices.
 We recognise that conflict minerals are a key issue of concern for our stakeholders.
 Our companies are responsible for managing their own supply chains, which includes complying with conflict mineral due diligence requests from their customers where applicable, supported by Group guidance within the Conflict Minerals policy.
-A number of our companies already certify that their supply chains are conflict mineral-free, including a number of our largest companies.
 Historically, we have not collated data on these policies or procedures centrally.
 Additional information on our Conflict Minerals policy can be found in the Our policies and procedures section of our website.

 In 2020, we undertook a comprehensive risk assessment exercise that mapped potential modern slavery risks in our business and supply chain, and covered over £500m of annual procurement expenditure from the year ended 31 March 2019 (representing over 96% of expenditure excluding intercompany payments, employee expenses, tax and sales commissions) across over 3,500 suppliers.